White Zed Spinners

 I have enjoyed considerable access over the last few seasons with white painted zed spinners.
 As a result of this success, I tend to stick with what I know works and shy away from anything new.
 We all tend to do this with our fishing.
 “If it isn’t broke we don’t try to fix it.”

 The same thing happens when we experiment with new fishing lure types and colours.
 We try out the new one, and if after a couple of minutes we haven’t hooked a fish, we cut it off and tie the old tried and tested lure back on – certain the new one is a dud.
-We don’t give the new lure a proper chance to proof itself one way or the other.
+We don’t give the new lure a proper chance to prove itself one way or the other.

 I’m positive that painted zed spinners fish at least as well as polished silver models.
 This is also great news in that it’s much cheaper, and quicker, to repaint them than it is to have them re-silvered.